-In 2009, B. Hudnall Stamm copyrighted a theoretical model to illustrate the theory behind the constructs of compassion satisfaction and compassion fatigue; in 2019, the copyright was transferred to The Center for Victims of Torture.
-A graphic representation of the Compassion Satisfaction-Compassion Fatigue theoretical model (CS-CF Model) can be found online at https://progol.org/ Full CS-CF Model.html.
-Additional detailed information about this model can be found in the Professional Quality of Life (ProQOL 5) Manual, also available online at https://progol.org/Pro-QOl\Test\Manuals.html [31].
+In 2009, B. Hudnall Stamm copyrighted a theoretical model to illustrate the theory behind the constructs of compassion satisfaction and compassion fatigue; in 2019, the copyright was transferred to The Center for Victims of Torture [19; 122].
+A graphic representation of the Compassion Satisfaction-Compassion Fatigue theoretical model (CS-CF Model) and detailed information about this model can be found in the Professional Quality of Life (ProQOL 5) Manual, available online at https://progol.org/ progol-manual [31].
 The CS-CF Model illustrates how the positive and negative aspects of helping trauma survivors are affected by three key environments: the helper's work environment; the environment of the client or person(s) being helped; and the personal environment that the helper brings to the work.
 The various tools and resources provided by the ProQOL website are discussed in Appendix 1.

 Compassion fatigue and vicarious exposure to trauma are distinct processes separate from PTSD or the development of symptoms of vicarious traumatic stress [31; 63; 64; 65].
 It is possible, and fairly common, for trauma professionals to experience some negative effects as a result of their vicarious exposure to trauma without developing PTSD.
-While compassion fatigue is not considered a diagnosis, some professionals who experience compassion fatigue may also have a psychologic disorder.
-The psychologic disorder may predate the secondary exposure to trauma through their work, be exacerbated by their work, or develop after exposure to trauma on the job.
-Some trauma professionals who become burnt out may also be clinically depressed, and others (or even the same professional) may meet the diagnostic criteria for PTSD or another psychologic or physical condition linked (at least in part) to compassion fatigue.
+While compassion fatigue is not considered a diagnosis, some professionals who experience compassion fatigue may also have a psychological disorder.
+The psychological disorder may predate the secondary exposure to trauma through their work, be exacerbated by their work, or develop after exposure to trauma on the job.
+Some trauma professionals who become burnt out may also be clinically depressed, and others (or even the same professional) may meet the diagnostic criteria for PTSD or another psychological or physical condition linked (at least in part) to compassion fatigue.